5 Great Things to Do in Poetic Preveza

 Don’t just rush off to the islands.
 From gripping ancient ruins and splendid beaches to arty cafes and Venetian wiles, you’ll find plenty worth sticking around for in the gracious port town of Preveza, writes Amanda Dardanis.

-You can easily spend a cruisy weekend or few days in Preveza, enjoying the superb local seafood; unwinding in one of the enticing tearooms or ouzeries; or strolling the highly-snappable streets of the old district with its hanging flowerpots, Venetian clock tower, and beguiling mish-mash of small-town boutiques flanked by hip juice bars and artisanal delis (look up: you might even spot a cat or two ambling across the terracotta rooftops, like I did).
+You can easily spend a cruisy weekend or few days in Preveza, enjoying the superb local seafood; unwinding in an enticing tearoom or ouzerie; or strolling the highly-snappable streets of the old district with its hanging flowerpots, Venetian clock tower, and beguiling mish-mash of small-town boutiques flanked by hip juice bars and artisanal delis (look up: you might spot a cat or two ambling across the terracotta rooftops).
 Venture just a little further afield, and there are important archeological relics, rich wetlands, and stunning beaches to discover too.

 With numerous new direct flights from the UK and Europe, Preveza can’t remain off-grid for too much longer.
 Here are five fantastic experiences not to be missed in this captivating coastal hub: